lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 The suggestion for practice is to develop a questionnaire, format it, pilot it, and download it.
 Essentially you will be

 * Formatting a survey on Qualtrics using all the best practices identified in the lecture.
 These include:
-  + Having an introductory statement (to include statement of confidentiality), directions for each sub-survey (if more than one), and closing statement.
+  + Having an introductory statement (to include statement of confidentiality), directions for each sub-survey (if more than one), and a closing statement.
   + Selecting the most appropriate question type for the items.
 For example, matrix instead of multiple choice.
-  + Within the question type, using the appropriate options for proper formatting (e.g., the anchors in a matrix should be topically consistent and equal-interval).
+  + Within the question type, using the appropriate options for proper formatting (e.g., the anchors in a matrix should be topically consistent and equal interval).
 * The survey should include minimum of 3 of the qualTRIXter skills (identified in lecture).
 Choose from:
   + establishing collaboration
   + scheduling e-mail distribution and follow-up